What You Need to Know About Golf Cart Insurance

 - Rent the buggy to someone

-- Use your tricked out cart to transport people for a business
+- Use a tricked out golf cart to transport people for a business

 What Does Golf Cart Insurance Cover?

 - Bodily Injury and Property Damage: If your state requires you to have golf cart insurance, then you would get this type of coverage.
-This would cover property damage during the accident, damage per accident, and injuries to people.
-Keep in mind that like any other policy, there is a policy coverage limit.
+Bodily injury and property damage would cover property damage during the accident, damage per accident, and injuries to people.
+Keep in mind that, like any other policy, there is a policy coverage limit.